Frank Wilkinson: Chavez Ravine

 Wilkinson was caught up in the McCarthy Era when he defended a major public housing project, Elysian Park Heights, for the Chávez Ravine section of Los Angeles.
 Many residents of this area had already been displaced due to the impending construction of a new public housing project to be designed by Richard Neutra.

-In August, 1952, Frank was assigned by the Housing Authority of the City of Los Angeles to testify as an expert witness in the condemnation proceedings against a group of property owners in the Chavez Ravine, then a predominantly Hispanic and impoverished community.
-Frank and the housing authority wanted to turn the area into integrated public housing.
-Frank testified at length on the slum-like conditions in the ravine.
+In August, 1952, Wilkinson was assigned by the Housing Authority of the City of Los Angeles to testify as an expert witness in the condemnation proceedings against a group of property owners in the Chavez Ravine, which was a predominantly Hispanic community and impoverished.
+Wilkinson and the housing authority wanted to turn the area into integrated public housing.
+He testified at length on the slum-like conditions in the ravine.
 Felix McGinnis, a lawyer for the landlords, began his cross examination.
-He had an FBI dossier on Frank Wilkinson and other Housing Authority employees that had been given to him by LA Police Chief William Parker.
+He had an FBI dossier on Wilkinson and other Housing Authority employees that had been given to him by LA Police Chief William Parker.
 He asked: "Mr. Wilkinson, will you now tell us of all the organizations, political or otherwise, with which you have associated?"
-Frank divulged a long list of the groups he had joined: religious, civic, his fraternity.
+Wilkinson divulged a long list of the groups he had joined: religious, civic, his fraternity.
 When he stopped, he was asked if that was all.
 He refused to go on, as a "matter of personal conscience.
-And if necessary I would hold that to answer such a question might in some way incriminate me."
+And if necessary, I would hold that to answer such a question might in some way incriminate me."

 The court ruled him disqualified as an expert; his testimony was stricken from the record.
 The Los Angeles City Council passed a resolution deploring his refusal to answer and calling upon the House Un-American Activities Committee to come to L.A. to investigate the Housing Authority.

 The California Senate's "little HUAC" (California Senate Factfinding Subcommittee on Un-American Activities) subpoenaed both Frank and his wife, Jean, a high school social studies teacher, for a closed session.
 By now it was clear the only purpose was the probe of the political associations of persons related to the Housing Authority.
-As a matter of personal conscience and social responsibility, Frank and Jean refused to answer.
-They were both fired immediately.
-As the investigation of the Housing Authority continued, the program collapsed and Chavez Ravine became Dodger Stadium.
+As a matter of personal conscience and social responsibility, both of them refused to answer.
+They were fired immediately.
+As the investigation of the Housing Authority continued, the program collapsed, and Chavez Ravine became Dodger Stadium.